 - Nail abnormalities, such as pitted, discolored or crumbly nails

-Psoriasis is not contagious and cannot be passed be passed from one person to another, or through touching the psoriatic skin.
+Psoriasis is not contagious and cannot be passed from one person to another, or through touching the psoriatic skin.

 There is currently no cure for Psoriasis, although there are many treatment options available that can reduce the inflammation and symptoms of the disease.